 - Washington Department of Natural Resources

 Forest Health Tracker also supports the management and display of financial information that supports forest health projects.
 Currently the system includes forest health related federal grants managed by DNR, as well as agreements that document the dedication of state funds to forest health projects across all land ownerships.
-DNR staff manually enter and upload grant and agreements data into the system while an automated process updates Forest Health Tracker daily from DNR's financial data management system at regular intervals to update the federal grants managed and displayed in this platform with new data on the vendor, data fields linking information to specific grants and project codes, and expenditures.
-As other organizations and individuals add forest health projects to Forest Health Tracker, they have the option to also manually enter and upload financial data as well.
+DNR staff manually enter and upload grants and agreements data into the system to create records.
+An automated process updates Forest Health Tracker daily associated with these financial records from DNR's financial data management system which updates information including expenditures, new vendor information, and data fields linking information to specific grants and budget codes.
+At this time, only finances that flow through DNR are recorded in this system.

 As this platform expands, so will the data sources and structure.